How to Start a Successful Mobile Pizza Business

-Ajith Dharma, president and owner of Fire Within, the nation’s leading manufacturer of mobile wood-fired pizza ovens, says that potential owners should carefully consider the following 14 factors before making the decision to purchase:
+Ajith Dharma, president, and owner of Fire Within, the nation’s leading manufacturer of mobile wood-fired pizza ovens, says that potential owners should carefully consider the following 14 factors before deciding to purchase:

 - Be sure you've got the interest and expertise in foodservice/catering and business – or a willingness to learn - to be successful in a mobile pizza business.

 - Find the right oven by asking if the oven manufacturer: